Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 * Settings
   * Speed -- Adjusts the rate of rainfall
   * Color Picker -- Sets the color of the rain
+  * Intensity -- Adjusts the intensity of the rain
 ---
 ##### Storm -- Colored rain falling down from clouds at the top and splashing at the bottom with peridodical lightning bolts
 * Settings
   * Speed -- Adjusts the rate of rainfall
   * Color Picker -- Sets the color of the rain
+  * Intensity -- Adjusts the intensity of the rain
 ---
+##### The Matrix -- Green dots raining down from the top
+* Settings
+  * Speed -- Adjusts the rate the dots move from top to bottom
+  * Intensity -- Adjusts the intensity of the dots
+---
 ##### Pride -- Ever changing 2D interference patterns
 * Settings
   * Speed -- Adjusts the rate of movement of the interference patterns
----
-##### The Matrix -- Green dots raining down from the top
-* Settings
-  * Speed -- Adjusts the rate the dots move from top to bottom
 ---
 ##### Rainbow -- Flowing rainbow over the height of the matrix
 ---